imdhemy/imdhemy/README.md

 # 🦸🏻 Mohamad Eldhemy
 I'm a software-artist and a real-life superhero.
-I earn my living as a backend engineer.
+I earn my living as a fullstack developer.

 **🥇 About**
 - 🧑‍🎓 Graduated with an excellent bachelor's degree of computer science.